ibm-cloud-docs/CDN/how-to.md

 When your CDN is in *CNAME_Configuration* or *Running* status, you can add Origin Path details.
 You can choose to provide content from multiple Origin Servers.
 For example, photos can be delivered from a different server than videos.
 The Origin can be based upon a Host Server or Object Storage.

-Note: CDN will make a URL transformation for the origin server.
-For example, if origin `xyz.example.com` is added with path `/example/*` when a user opens the URL `www.example.com/example/*`, the CDN edge server will retrieve the content from `xyz.example.com/*`.
+**Note:** The CDN makes a URL transformation for the origin server.
+For example, if origin `xyz.example.com` is added with path `/example/*` when a user opens the URL `www.example.com/example/*`, the CDN edge server retrieves the content from `xyz.example.com/*`.

 **Step 1:**